Go to main content

 • A common evaluation grid used by all interviewers

-Conducting interviews in a panel format (2 to 3 evaluators) reduces individual cognitive biases — confirmation bias, halo effect, affinity bias — which are the main causes of recruitment errors.
+Conducting interviews in a panel (2 to 3 evaluators) reduces individual cognitive biases — confirmation bias, halo effect, affinity bias — which are the main causes of recruitment errors.

-Tests and practical assessments
+Tests and practical scenarios

-• Reasonable in duration (maximum 2-4 hours)
+• Of reasonable duration (maximum 2-4 hours)

 Reference verification